 Rachael Stickland, Co-Founder of the Parent Coalition for Student Privacy told me, “our easy-to-use toolkit gives parents what they need to protect their children’s privacy at school—everything from clarification on parental rights under federal law to simple and practical steps every parent can take to protect students’ personal information in the classroom and beyond.”
 I agree with her wholeheartedly.

 I live in Montgomery County, Maryland so I can send my kids to its highly ranked public school system (MCPS).
-Unfortunately, despite plenty of resources, MCPS generally doesn’t understand student privacy issues.
+Unfortunately, the person who was in charge of protecting my kids’ personally digital data didn’t understand student privacy issues.
 For example, its now former Chief Technology Officer (CTO) who was in charge of protecting our kids personal information gave a presentation at a national conference that contained confidential student information.

 Some kindergartners had their names, photos and phone numbers listed in the presentation while some 4th graders had their student identification numbers and test scores posted.
 This presentation was subsequently posted on a federal government website and wasn’t removed until the media became aware of this matter.